Mental Health, Mental Toughness, Tennis

 What a great journey, though.

-This is a learning process and if you have a passion for learning you can improve.
-Tennis is a Game of Errors, that means it is error based.
+This is a learning process, and if you have a passion for learning, you can improve.
+Tennis is a Game of Errors, which means it is error-based.
 We gain from the opponent's error, in basketball if a player misses a shot the other team doesn’t get 2.
 In our sport, if you miss, your opponent will gain the point.
-So the game is how do I keep my errors down and at the same time how can I force you to increase yours, but that is a subject for another day.
+So the game is how do I keep my errors down and, at the same time, how can I force you to increase yours, but that is a subject for another day.

 Enjoy playing and don’t forget….”It’s a Game of Errors!“